fluent/fluentd-docs-gitbook/installation/install-by-msi.md

 * About deprecated [Treasure Agent (td-agent) v4 (EOL)](https://www.fluentd.org/blog/schedule-for-td-agent-4-eol), see [Install by .msi Installer v4 (Windows)](install-by-msi-td-agent-v4.md).
 * About deprecated [Treasure Agent (td-agent) 3 will not be maintained anymore](https://www.fluentd.org/blog/schedule-for-td-agent-3-eol), see [Install by msi Package  v3](install-by-msi-td-agent-v3.md).
+* Do not directly upgrade from v3 to v5.
+Such a workflow is not supported.
+It causes a trouble.
+Upgrade in stages. (v3 to v4, then v4 to v5)
 {% endhint %}

 ### Step 1: Install `fluent-package`